samanthaming/code-tidbits/README.md

 # Code Tidbits

-Hello and Welcome 👋
+Hello and Welcome 😀

 Hope you've been enjoying the code tidbits I've been posting on social media!
 Here you will find the actual code, description, and any resources that I used to create them.

-## 🔥 Follow me on social media
+## 👋 Say Hello!

 > I share JS, HTML, CSS tidbits every week on Twitter and Instagram.